Who's Behind Listverse?

 We all tend to focus on the evil men in the world and forget some of the truly evil women that have lived.
 I hope to correct that with this list.
 Here we have not just serial killers, but other utterly despicable women who have caused tragedy in many people’s lives.
 So, without further ado, here are the top 10 most evil women in history.

-Myra Hindley and Ian Brady were responsible for the “Moors murders” occurring in the Manchester area of Britain in the mid 1960’s.
-Together these two monsters were responsible for the kidnapping, sexual abuse, torture and murder of three children under the age of twelve and two teenagers, aged 16 and 17.
+Myra Hindley and Ian Brady were responsible for the “Moors murders” occurring in the Manchester area of Britain from 1963 to 1965.
+Together these two monsters were responsible for the kidnapping, sexual abuse, torture, and murder of three children under the age of 12 and two teenagers, aged 16 and 17.
 A key found in Myra’s possession led to incriminating evidence stored at a left-luggage depot at Manchester Central Station.
 The evidence included a tape recording of one of the murder victims screaming as Hindley and Brady raped and tortured her.
 In the final days before incarceration, she developed a swagger and arrogant attitude that became her trademark.
 Police secretary Sandra Wilkinson has never forgotten seeing Hindley and her mother Nellie, leaning against the courthouse eating sweets.
 While the mother was obviously and understandably upset, Hindley seemed indifferent and uncaring of her situation.

 Isabella I of Spain, well known as the patron of Christopher Columbus, with her husband Ferdinand II of Aragon, are responsible for making possible the unification of Spain under their grandson Carlos I. As part of the drive for unification, Isabella appointed Tomás de Torquemada as the first Inquisitor General of the inquisition.
 March 31, 1492 marks the implementation of the Alhambra Decree; expulsion edicts forcing the removal or conversion of Jews and Muslims.
 Roughly 200,000 people left Spain; those remaining who chose conversion were subsequently persecuted by the inquisition investigating Judaizing conversos.
 In 1974, Pope Paul VI opened her cause for beatification.
 This places her on the path toward possible sainthood.
 In the Catholic Church, she is thus titled Servant of God.

-The “Angel of Death, Beverley Gail Allit, is one of Britain’s most well known serial killers.
-Working as a pediatric nurse, she is responsible for the murder of 4 children and the serious injury of 5 others in her care.
+The “Angel of Death,” Beverley Gail Allit, is one of Britain’s most well known serial killers.
+Working as a pediatric nurse, she is responsible for the murder of four children and the serious injury of five others in her care.
 When available, insulin or potassium injections were used to precipitate cardiac arrest; smothering sufficed when they were not.
-Although convicted with death or injury in nine cases, Allit attacked thirteen children over a fifty-eight day period before being caught red-handed.
-Allit has never spoken of the motive for her crimes, but Munchausen’s Syndrome by Proxy explains her actions.
+Although convicted with death or injury in nine cases, Allit attacked 13 children over a 58-day period before being caught red-handed.
+Allit has never spoken of the motive for her crimes, but Munchausen Syndrome by Proxy explains her actions.
 This debatable personality disorder involves a pattern of abuse or harm to someone in your care in order to garner attention (Alitt was known as a child to wear bandages and casts over wounds, but would not allow them to be examined).

 Belle Gunness was one of America’s most degenerate and productive female serial killers.
-Standing 6 ft (1.83 m) tall and weighing in at over 200 lbs (91 kg), she was an imposing and powerful woman of Norwegian descent.
+Standing 6 ft (1.83 m) tall and weighing in at over 200 lbs.
+(91 kg), she was an imposing and powerful woman of Norwegian descent.
 It is likely that she killed both her husbands and all of her children at different times, but it is certain that she murdered most of her suitors, boyfriends, and her two daughters, Myrtle and Lucy.
-The motive was greed-pure and simple; life insurance policies and assets stolen or swindled from her suitors became her source of income.
-Most reports put her death toll at more than twenty victims over several decades, with some claiming in excess of one hundred.
+The motive was greed, pure and simple; life insurance policies and assets stolen or swindled from her suitors became her source of income.
+Most reports put her death toll at more than 20 victims over several decades, with some claiming in excess of 100 people.
 Inconsistencies during her post mortem examination; the corpse was reported to be two inches shorter than Belle’s six feet, paved the way for Belle Gunnes to enter American criminal folklore, a female Bluebeard.